REGISTRAR

 Yes, the Registrar office has open records for registered voter lists (excluding voters' Social Security Numbers, of course).
 Candidates or interested individuals may call to place an order for an electors list (a list of the registered voters in Pike).
 These lists are available either county-wide or precinct-wide.
 The information may be provided either in electronic form or in paper form.
 The fee varies based on the format.
 Each request is generally fulfilled within about seven days.

-Pike County Registrar
+Pike County Elections Supervisor

 Tel: (770) 567-2003